jacobkap/ucrbook/docs/03_offenses_known.md

-The Offenses Known and Clearances by Arrest dataset - often called Return A, "Offenses Known" or, less commonly, OKCA - is the oldest and most commonly used dataset and measures crimes reported to the police.
+The Offenses Known and Clearances by Arrest dataset - often called Return A, "Offenses Known" or, less commonly, OKCA - is the oldest and most commonly used dataset in the UCR and measures it crimes reported to the police.
 For this reason it is used as *the* main measure of crime in the United States, and I tend to call it the "crimes dataset."
 This data answers the most basic questions about crimes: how many occurred?
 If you see crime data referenced in a news or academic article it is usually this data.
 This data also includes the number of crimes solved (though with a weaker definition of "solved" than you may think) and the number of crimes in which the agency concluded did not actually occur which they call an "unfounded" crime.
 This data has the monthly number of crimes - for a select group of crimes types - that occurred in an agency, as well as how many the police investigated and decided did not occur, and the number "cleared" by an arrest.

 The Offenses Known data has been **the** crime data of record for nearly a century, and will likely still be for the next couple of decades at least.
 And that is due to its simplicity.
 This data is (with some exceptions we will get into) just the monthly number of crimes reported or otherwise known (e.g. discovered while on patrol) to a police agency for a small number of crimes.
 If you want to know, for example, how many murders or burglaries happened in your city last year, this is the dataset to turn to.
 This simplicity allows a much wider group of people to use the data; since it is monthly counts of crimes (with no breakdown by location, race, age, injury, etc.) you do not need much programming or analytic skills to use it.